NiklasGollenstede/web-ext-utils/update/README.md

 downgraded:  {bool}        Optional. true iff the version number decreased.
 No update scripts were run.
 ```

-## History:
-The history is an chronologically ordered array of { date: number, version: string, } objects.
-Each object represents thee time (with options.history precision) at which the manifest.json's 'version' increased to that version.
-It can be requested with ``require('web-ext-utils/update').getHistory().then(history => ...);``

 ## Version (numbers):
 This framework expects the manifests 'version' key and the names of all update scripts to be semantic version numbers (see: http://semver.org/).
 To allow correct ordering (e.g. 1.9.0 < 1.11.0) the version strings are wrapped in Version objects